All Episodes

 Well, I don't think he should recuse himself.

-We really do have Russian interference in the 2016 election that we can prove, and nobody has shown any interest in this.
+And, you know, the thing is, is what really has frustrated me, John, throughout this process, we really do have Russian interference in the 2016 election that we can prove, and nobody has shown any interest in this.

-Uh we do have clear clear obstruction of justice.
+We do have clear obstruction of justice.

-If if you were still an attorney in the Southern District of New York and you subpoenaed my emails, and I decided I was gonna delete them, and I was gonna clean my hard drive with bleach bit, and I was gonna bust up my phone devices and pull out the SIM cards.
+If you were still an attorney in the Southern District of New York and you subpoenaed my emails and I decided I was going to delete them and I was going to clean my hard drive with bleach pit and I was going to bust up my phone devices and pull out the SIM cards, would you think that you would charge me with obstruction of justice?

 Well, in my law practice, for years, I represent companies and individuals who get grand jury subpoenas for voluminous documents.